 When the divorcing couple is able to get along fairly well, an uncontested divorce is usually the easiest way to go.
 If the couple agrees to let the marriage be dissolved with little to no dispute, the divorce process can move along fairly smoothly.
 A couple is eligible to seek an uncontested divorce if:

-In an uncontested divorce, the couple usually is able to create their own divorce settlement with the assistance and oversight of their respective divorce lawyers.
+In an uncontested divorce, the couple usually is able to create their own divorce settlement with the assistance and oversight of their respective divorce lawyer.
 Sometimes the couple might need to rely on mediation to reach a settlement agreement or might have to have their lawyers negotiate on their behalfs.
 The divorce settlement must be presented to a judge, and if the terms of the divorce are deemed to be reasonable and fair, the judge can enter the settlement.
 This settlement is legally binding.

 Uncontested divorces are good because the divorcing spouses have the opportunity to exercise more control over their post-divorce lives.
 They can negotiate the terms of the divorce and agree about how they want to govern themselves after the divorce.
 This can be hugely beneficial in situations where the ex-spouses will still be required to have contact with one another after the divorce, such as couples with children.